UnstableDesign/AdaCAD/docs/reference/glossary/parameter.md

 ### Text
 ![file](./img/param_string.png)

 Text input params allow you to type text that is parsed and interpreted by the operation.
-For example, [`variable length sampler`](../operations/sample_length.md) allows the user to input a series of letter/number pairs.
+For example, <OpLink name="sample_length"/> allows the user to input a series of letter/number pairs.
 The specific  sequence of letters generates inlets (for draft a and b) and then the operation repeats those structures for the amount of weft picks specified.
 The pink "refresh" button must be pressed to update the draft based on the text.

 ### Select List
 ![file](./img/param_select.png)